sxy7147/BiAssembly/README.md

 Project Page: https://sites.google.com/view/biassembly/

-## Before start
+## Before Start

 To train the models, please first go to the `assets` directory and download the pre-processed Breaking-Bad dataset for BiAssembly and put it under `assets/object/breaking_bad`.
 More information about the Breaking-Bad dataset is available on this [website](https://breaking-bad-dataset.github.io).

 To evaluate the pretrained models, please go to the `logs` directory and download the pretrained checkpoints.

+For real-world benchmark, you can find both the reconstructions of complete shapes and the fractured parts in the `realworld-benchmark` directory.

 You can click [here](https://mirrors.pku.edu.cn/dl-release/BiAssembly_ICML2025/) to download all resources.